 There are so many amazing hikes to go on in Oregon like Wahclella Falls, a kid-friendly 2.4 mile hike in the scenic Columbia Gorge area.

 We hiked Wahclella Falls last summer on a super hot day and like all the hikes in the gorge area it was beautiful.
 We had never hiked the Wahclella Falls trail before, but picked it out because it is considered both kid-friendly and easy.
-Since I was hiking with four kids ages 6 – 12, I definitely needed a hike that was kid friendly.
-There are some drop offs on this trail, but not near as severe as many trails in the gorge.
+Since I was hiking with four kids ages 6 – 12, I definitely needed a hike that was kid-friendly.
+There are some drop-offs on this trail, but not nearly as severe as many trails in the gorge.
 At no point did I feel uneasy with all the kids.

 How to Find Wahclella Falls in the Columbia Gorge

 To get here take exit 40 off of I-84.
 You do have to pay for parking.
 I believe it was $5.
 I suggest taking ten $1 bills with you just in case.
 Or if you have some sort of parking pass that works too.
 I forgot our annual pass so I had to write a check!

 The Wahclella Falls trailhead is easy to spot, so you do not have to worry about getting on to the wrong hiking trail.

 Is Wahclella Falls hiking trail open?